macla7/STAPI/README.md

   - go over my past saved bookmarks on rspec.
   - create the rest of my model tests
 - Then submit to apple store (where current submission is)
+- We don't want posts to disappear on running out of time... we simply want them to be greyed out... in the bidding section (and the ability to bid is over).. maybe some kind of (x).. won the bidding..
 - Omniauth:

   1. deanin vid.. got to 15:00mins in.. hit snag that I need a bundle ID.
 Appears to be an apple thing.
 Fuck.
 Put this on pause.
 Done all the 'rails code' for the video i believe.. (had to be edited for my api, jwt token auth setup).